thought-driven/playbook/README.md

 2. Copy the HTML to this directory.

-3. Run `ruby process.rb`, to add `script.js` and `styles.css` to every file (for header and footer customization)
+3. Run `ruby process.rb`, which:

+- Adds `script.js` and `styles.css` to every file (for header and footer customization)
+- Changes spaces to underscores

+4. Test locally using `php -s localhost:3000`

-4. Commit to master and it will be deployed via GH Pages
+5. Commit to master and it will be deployed via GH Pages